rcl-ssl/docs/certbot/windows-service.md

   - client_secret
   - tenantId

-- In the **CertBot** section, set a folder path to save the TLS/SSL certificates.
+- In the **CertificateBot** section, set a folder path to save the SSL/TLS certificates in the server.
 Create the folder in the server and set it with read/write permissions so that the certificates can be saved to it :

   - saveCertificatePath